Puneet-G/Impersonator-NNProject/README.md

 # Impersonator
-PyTorch implementation of our ICCV 2019 paper:
+PyTorch implementation of an ICCV 2019 paper:

 Liquid Warping GAN: A Unified Framework for Human Motion Imitation, Appearance Transfer and Novel View Synthesis